JAQuent/Questionnaire-Presenter/README.md

 | 4         | 3         | dropdown  | Which platform did you use?   | Windows\|Mac            | 3               |

 # Further input through session .json file
 The most important input comes in form of the `trial_specification_name`, which specifies the .txt file that is used to construct the questionnaire.
 The other input are really only relevant if HTTPPost (see [here for an explanation](https://github.com/immersivecognition/unity-experiment-framework/wiki/HTTP-POST-setup)) is used to collect data remotely.
 If you want to do that, you can specify the relevant server by setting url, username & password.
 If the application is closed to early, it is possible that the data is not completely send to the server which can lead to data loss.
-Therefore, if HTTPPost is used, a end screen counting down from `endCountDown` along with the message specified in `endMessage` is presented, which will wait with closign the application until the time is over.
+Therefore, if HTTPPost is used, a end screen counting down from `endCountDown` along with the message specified in `endMessage` is presented, which will wait with closing the application until the time is over.
 It is probably advisable to test how much time you need so that your data is actually saved.
+Note the name of this file must start with `QP_` in order to be recognised by UXF.

 ```json
 {